Click the links below to find more information:

 As a Postdoctoral Fellow working in the laboratory of Dr. Rick Lin at the UMMC, I researched the long-term neurobehavioral effects of perinatal antidepressant exposure in a rodent model of autism spectrum disorder.
 Specific areas of research focused on incorporating electrophysiological and immunohistochemical techniques to understand how monoaminergic neural systems (including serotonin, dopamine and norepinephrine) and their forebrain efferents are disrupted by exposure to antidepressants during critical periods of neurodevelopment.

 I am now an Educator Scholar and concentrate my efforts on the scholarly teaching of anatomy to undergraduate medical students and applying my background of learning and memory to pedagogical research.
-I am most interested in better understanding how students' cognitive attributes contribute to, and are affected by, learning anatomy so that we can expedite the learning curve.
+As a result of my career transition, I am interested in establishing a laboratory that utilizes eye tracking and electroencephalography to better understand implicit mechanisms of feature extraction and developing expertise.

 2500 North State Street